Evan-McDaniel/CS303/Assignment_1/README.md

 This needs to be a valid number.
 The other numbers are hard coded in to main for testing.

 The program starts by collecting the file name and reading those files into the array.
 It then outputs the array.
 Next it gets a number from user.
-Then it tests the check, add, and remove functions and outputs the array after each modification.
+Then it tests the check, set, add, and remove functions and outputs the array after each modification.

 Output should look similar to this:
 ![image](https://user-images.githubusercontent.com/90816235/191148068-7c2aa659-db90-4609-b81c-5b274cf67c35.png)